okigan/lambdaflex/README.md

 - **Scale Up/Down Automation:** The scale-up/down process is triggered with AWS Cloudwatch alarms and transitions the AWS CloudFormation stack based on configurable thresholds.

 ### Underlying Service (FastAPI)
 The underlying service is implemented with FastAPI, a robust framework for building APIs and generating OpenAPI specifications.
-It's versatile and can be utilized as is or replaced with any other framework (ex.
+It operates independently from AWS Lambda, AWS Fargate, and Docker (despite Docker's benefits, I prefer avoiding its build time and debugging complexities).
+FastAPI is versatile and can be utilized as is or replaced with any other framework (ex.
 NodeJS, GO).

 ### Bootstrapping Logic